 - Seed funding from the Local Board will help with initial planning, it is also easier to get grants when you secure initial funding

-- This approach would be lead by the Waiheke Pool Committee and other key partners and user groups
+- This approach would be led by the Waiheke Pool Committee and other key partners and user groups

-- Options of naming rights, corporate sponsorship, grants such as ASB Community Trust etc
+- Options of naming rights, corporate sponsorship, grants such as ASB Community Trust, Lotteries funding etc

 - The Auckland Council Central Facility Partnership Fund is another potential source of funding for a community partnership Waiheke pool project.
 The size of the fund was $1.5m for applications received in 2013.
 Access to this funding is competitive with many projects applying for funding.
 This would need to be undertaken in conjunction with other fundraising.

 At Paengaroa School a solar heated outdoor 25m x 10m pool was built for $850,000, the cost was covered largely through community grants and fundraising including a $330,000 lottery grant.
 The pool is designed to be covered with further fundraising which is budgeted to bring the total project between $1.5 million and $1.8 millon.